pancr9/Netflix-Recommender-System/README.md

 However, use have worked on a part of the complete data for the project.

-Number of Users: 750
+1. Number of Users: 750
-Number of Movies: 1,000
+2. Number of Movies: 1,000
-Number of Ratings: 4,20,000
+3. Number of Ratings: 4,20,000

-Input Ratings Data File contains: movie_id, user_id, ratings, date_of_rating
+Input Ratings Data File contains (Before Cleaning): movie_id, user_id, ratings, date_of_rating

 Input Movie Title file cotains: movie_id, year_of_release, movie_title